FetchResponse

 The error associated with the response, if the response has a failure

 status code (4XX or 5XX).
-If the response is successful, response.error
+If the response is successful, response.error is null.

 Type: FetchResponseError<Schema, Method, Path> | null